Dogs make perfect pets, but certain primal behaviors are incredibly difficult to breed out of them.

 The breeds on this list aren’t likely to chase after every animal they come across, making them calm and reliable pets.
 However, we want to stress again that every dog is an individual, so just because these are dog breeds with low prey drives doesn’t mean your pet won’t run after a cat, squirrel, or other animals.

-That being said, these dogs should make a great addition to any household that already has other pets living in it.
-Of course, your fat cat could probably use a good run every now and then…
+That being said, these dogs could make a great addition to any household that already has other pets living in it.